GRI: 103-1; 103-2; 103-3; 203-2a; 207-1; 413-1; 413-2;

 UN SDGs: 2, 5, 8

-As an omni-channel retailer with a physical presence in thousands of communities around the world, Walmart focuses on building thriving and resilient communities.
+As an omni-channel retailer with a physical presence in thousands of communities around the world, Walmart seeks to help those communities thrive and become more resilient.

 |Number of U.S. associates that participated in the|